-6.2 Conformance with this version of the specification will last 18 months from the date conformance validation was achieved obtained.
-The conformance validation validation registration requirements procedure can be found on the OpenChain project's website.
+6.2 A Program that is OpenChain ConformanConformantee with this version of the specification will last 18 months from the date conformance validation was achievedobtained.
+The Conformance validation validation registration requirements procedure can be found on the OpenChain project's website.

-□ 6.2.1 The organization affirms the existence of a Open Source management program that meets all the requirements of this OpenChain Specification version 1.22.0 within the past 18 months of achieving obtaining conformance validation.
+□ 6.2.1 A document affirming the existence of a Open Source management program the Program that meets all the requirements of this document, OpenChain Specification version 2.0, within the past 18 months of achieving obtaining conformance validation.

 It is important for the organization to remain current with the specification if that organization wants to assert program conformance over time.
-This requirement ensures that the program's supporting processes and controls do not erode if the an conforming organization continues to assert program conformance over time.
+This requirement ensures that the program's supporting processes and controls do not erode if the-an_conforming-organization continues to assert program conformance over time.